 If the child is having trouble with a certain skill, have your child offer to help by going over the drills with them so they can get better.
 By helping their team members, they’ll not only be building their own confidence, but their self esteem will also skyrocket from having improved someone else’s abilities.

 Likewise, if your child is struggling with something, encourage them to ask their coach or friends for help.
 Being able to go to another adult is a very important life skill to acquire.

 Encourage Your Child To Get Out Of The Comfort Zone

 I once knew a kid who was great at playing the goalie on his soccer team.
 Nothing got past him.
 His teammates loved him, because they knew that they could focus on their own positions and he made them look good.
 He was full of confidence and self esteem that carried over into every aspect of his life.

 One day, the coach decided to change things up during practice and made him switch positions with one of the midfielders.
 The midfielder was very confident in his own skills, and thought that he would have to work less because all he would have to worry about was tending the goal.

 The goalie, in is new position, was showing signs of doubt and felt intimidated because of how much of the field he had to cover in his new position.
 As the practice game went on, one goal after another was scored, while the all-star goalie stood in the middle of the field, too intimidated by his own mind to move around.

 When the coach blew the whistle for a ten minute break, something totally surprising happened – instead of the usual name calling that would come with missed goals and bad plays, the goalie and the center midfielder got together to trade information and pointers on how to play their new positions better.

-If they learn how to give other people respect, show a willingness to learn and give help they realize there will be no obstacle that can stop them for long.
+I hope these self esteem activities for kids help your child to approach things with a growth mindset and feel confident despite setbacks and failures.
+If they learn how to give other people respect and help, as well as show a willingness to learn there will be no obstacle that can stop them for long.